A thankful heart won’t just happen.

 Let me assure you, this will not be a chore.
 Taking a few minutes to practice daily gratitude is not only easy, but will change the way you see the rest of your day.

 In fact, it will change your life.
 God tells us there is great power in gratitude.

-7 Ways to Practice Daily Gratitude
+7 Ways to Practice Gratitude Daily

 We can cultivate gratitude a variety of ways.
 I’ve done most of these at some point.
 Some started spontaneously as God began tendering my heart to give thanks and some were deliberate steps that have become daily rhythms.